2000 Pacific hurricane season: Hurricane Gilma

-Gilma's precursor was a tropical wave that moved off the African coast on July 20 or 21.
+Gilma's precursor was a tropical wave that moved off the African coast by July 21.
 The wave entered the East Pacific on August 2, and the formation of a well-defined center led to the formation of a depression on August 5, 250 nautical miles south of Manzanillo, Mexico.
 The system strengthened into a tropical storm at 12:00 UTC that day, at which point it became known as Gilma.
 Gilma gradually intensified and became a hurricane on August 8 at 6:00 UTC.
-Gilma reached peak intensity six hours later and moved over cooler waters.
-Gilma steadily weakened thereafter, and became a tropical depression again at 00:00 UTC on August 10.
-The cyclone lost any significant convection at 18:00 UTC on the same day, and dissipated six hours later.
+Gilma reached peak intensity six hours later, with 80 mph (130 km/h) winds and a minimum pressure of 984 mbar.
+Soon after, Gilma moved over cooler waters, and it steadily weakened thereafter.
+It fell to tropical depression status early on August 10, dissipating later that day as it lost its remaining thunderstorms.